Skip to main content Skip to main navigation

 Architectural Node in Revitalised Sassafras Village Green

-A new ngurrak barring architectural node has now taken its place in the Sassafras Village Green.
+A new ngurrak barring Architectural Node has now taken its place in the Sassafras Village Green.

 Nodes act as resting or meeting points along a trail.
 Along ngurrak barring, these spaces are enhanced by permanent structures that invite visitors to pause, reflect and connect.
-Five nodes will be installed across the trail network, each uniquely crafted by First Peoples design studios Djinjama and Cola Studio.
+Five nodes will be installed across the trail network, each uniquely crafted by First Peoples design studios Djinjama and COLA Studio.

 Each node speaks to one of the five themed sections of the wider ngurrak barring trail: Community, Country, Ways of Seeing, Activism and Resilience.